A great marketing tool to engage with customers, raise brand awareness, gather contact details and increase sales is to run an online competition.

 Also worthy of mention is the Consumer Protection from Unfair Trading Regulations 2008 which prohibits various misleading practices in respect of prize competitions and drawers.
 Integrating UK law into the EU Directive on Unfair Commercial Practices, it is a criminal offence “to claim to be offering a competition or price promotion without awarding the prize is described or a reasonable equivalent”.

 The example given by the OFT is a promoter who advertises a £10,000 prize scratch-card competition and then deliberately does not print, or circulate, a winning card.
 It is also illegal to unfairly mislead the public with the impression that the consumer has already won, will win, or will on completing a specific act win, a prize or equivalent benefit, when in fact (a) there is no prize or other equivalent benefit, or (b) the consumer must pay money or incur a cost in order to claim the prize or other equivalent benefit.

 Promoters should also be aware of other legislation and regulatory codes of practice including data protection provisions, rules relating to premium rate phone services (the Phonepay Plus Code of Practice) and the CAP Code which details the requirements and administration of promotional marketing activities pursuant to the British Code of Advertising, Sales Promotion and Direct Marketing rules.

 Need Legal Advice About Launching An Online Competition?

-You can get free legal advice about launching an online competition with our Startup Legal Session.
-Book your session below and our legal experts will tell you how your business can cover its legal basis during any online competition you run.
+Book a call with our legal team and we’ll advice you how your business can cover its legal basis during any online competition you run.